Montana-Media-Arts/391-mobile-gaming-Spring2020-course/modules/week-13/_posts/2001-01-04-xaml-basics.md

 * XAML generally cannot instantiate classes that do not define a parameterless constructor.
 (However, there is sometimes a way around this restriction.)
 * XAML generally cannot call methods.
 (Again, this restriction can sometimes be overcome.)

+XAML is basically XML, but XAML has some unique syntax features.
+The most important are:

+* Property elements
+* Attached properties
+* Markup extensions